The training course :

 Then he will have a minimum of 9 training flights, of which at least 6 short aerotows, to make different kind of approaches, radio guided by the flight instructor

-At the end of his training course, he will be able to fly by his own.
+At the end of his training course, a certificate of proficiency is delivered to the pilot.

 Training language available: french, english, german.